iflowfor8hours/til/presentations/pipeline_security/outline.md

 From these personas...

+Security looks like a different problem from a different perspectives.

 From a business perspective...
 Security is a cost center
 Security is a non-functional requirement, we can put that in the next sprint.